Inspection Reports for

 Findings

 Deficiencies were observed related to medication storage for residents with dementia and incomplete personnel records including missing forms and certifications.
-The facility was toured and found to be generally compliant with health and safety standards such as fire and disaster drills and operational safety equipment.
+The facility was toured and found to be generally compliant with health and safety standards such as fire safety and food compliance.

 Medications were found in the rooms of residents with dementia who cannot manage their medications, posing an immediate health and safety risk.